 We also have experience in the defense and prosecution of fraudulent transfers and conveyances and suits to recover fraudulent transfers and preference claims.
 Our team has assisted clients in pursuing secured claims, administrative expense claims, unsecured priority claims, general unsecured claims, and deficiency claims in Chapter 7, 11, 12, and 13 bankruptcy proceedings.
 HBS is equipped to handle all aspects, including litigation in non-bankruptcy and bankruptcy proceedings, to enforce creditor’s rights under loan and lease agreements as well as property foreclosure requiring relief from the automatic stay in bankruptcy proceedings.

 We also assist and advise owners, landlords and lessors of real property and personal property with contract disputes and protecting landlord and lessors rights during pre-bankruptcy eviction proceedings.
 HBS represents owners, landlord, and lessors in lease disputes and enforcing leases in bankruptcy litigation to ensure that our clients interests under the leases are protected throughout Chapter 7 and 11 bankruptcy proceedings.
 HBS also represents vendors in contract disputes both prior to and after the bankrupt party files for Chapter 7, 11, 12, or 13 bankruptcy relief.

-HBS attorneys possess profound business and economics knowledge and are intimately familiar with banks and financial institutions involving lender liability, real estate matters, letters of credit, and general liability.
-HBS has extensive experience with the FDIC, former representation of the Resolution Trust Corporation, and has handled countless matters and has investigated and reviewed hundreds of transactions involving savings and loans and banks in North Carolina, South Carolina, and Georgia.
+HBS attorneys bring profound business and economics knowledge to this practice group, and our team is intimately familiar with banks and financial institutions involving lender liability, real estate matters, letters of credit and general liability.
+HBS has extensive experience with the FDIC and former representation of the Resolution Trust Corporation.
+We have also investigated, reviewed and resolved hundreds of transactions involving banks and savings and loans in North Carolina, South Carolina, and Georgia.